pnavarro/openinfra_migration_lab_openstack/ansible-playbooks/SUBSCRIPTION-MANAGER-SECRET-FIX.md

-# Subscription Manager Secret Fix
+# JSON Secret Creation Fix (Subscription Manager & Registry)

 ## Problem

-The subscription manager secret creation was failing with:
+Both the subscription manager and Red Hat registry secret creation were failing with:
 ```
 Failed to create object: Secret in version "v1" cannot be handled as a Secret:
 json: cannot unmarshal object into Go struct field Secret.stringData of type string